AppScriptIO/scriptManager/documentation/information.md

 - For a more secure execution, preventing bugs from affecting the host OS & filesystem outside the target project`s root.
 - To gain the benifit of controlled container with ability to manipulate folder structure with volumes and create symlinks easily.

 ___

+# Development & Contribution:
+- `scriptManager` uses a previous version of itself to run deployment tasks.
+___

 [TODO list](/documentation/TODO.md)